 The last blog entry I wrote was about gear – you can find it here.
 It was a dilemma and a tough one.
-New camera, new technology – we’ve had to consider the workflow, the price, the need vs want, the advantages vs disadvantages, etc etc. After nearly a month of putting Nikon Z 6 through our typical work day/weekend, it passed the tests and we decided to keep it.
-It also meant that current purchase is counteracted with liquidating other equipment.
-Like many photographers, I look at gear as what it represented during its use, for example: Nikon D90 was the camera we purchased when opened the studio in 2010.
-It was the primary camera for the next year and a half capturing every possible wedding, portrait session.
-It was only after we purchased Nikon D300s, did D90 got a little break and breathing room.
+New camera, new technology – we’ve had to consider the workflow, the price, the need vs. want, the advantages vs. disadvantages, etc etc. After nearly a month of putting Nikon Z 6 through our typical work day/weekend, it passed the tests and we decided to keep it.
+It also meant that the current purchase is counteracted by the liquidating of other equipment.
+Like many photographers, I look at gear as what it represented during its use, for example: the Nikon D90 was the camera we purchased when opened the studio in 2010.
+It was the primary camera for the next year and a half capturing every possible wedding, and portrait session.
+It was only after we purchased Nikon D300s, that did D90 got a little break and breathing room.
 Nikon Df, in my opinion, was the best photography camera ever came out.
 The looks, the feels, the image quality… it wasn’t a camera I would take to photograph a sporting event though, but it was my first choice for any event or portrait assignment.
 It would be the vacation camera and it was also a gift from Angela at our wedding anniversary.
-It was sad to let go of these camera bodies because of the fund memories they served .
-I’ve also had to let go of Nikkor 105mm 2.8 Macro lens, small light lens that doubled as a portrait lens, I sold 28mm f/2.8, 28-105 3.5-4.5 lens.
-The last one 28-105 had particular memories as it was the lens captured my portraits at my wedding by my mentor – I purchased it after he passed away.
+It was sad to let go of these camera bodies because of the fond memories they served.
+I’ve also had to let go of Nikkor 105mm 2.8 Macro lens, a small light lens that doubled as a portrait lens, I sold 28mm f/2.8, 28-105 3.5-4.5 lens.
+The last one 28-105 had particular memories as it was the lens that captured my portraits at my wedding by my mentor – I purchased it after he passed away.
 Every piece of gear that I’ve ever owned had/has some sort of sentimental value and letting go of is a tough decision, a business decision.

 Bella, she was 4 years old, came to us with mommy and grandparents.
-At first, she was a bit shy, but loosened up very fast.
+At first, she was a bit shy but loosened up very fast.
 Bella was phenomenal, followed the prompts, did everything her mom and we planned to do.
 Together we were able to produce a pleasant gallery of images.
-Big part of the success from this session was the camera.
-Yes, I could have done the same with older camera but little quirks, made it that much simpler.
+A big part of the success from this session was the camera.
+Yes, I could have done the same with the older camera but little quirks, made it that much simpler.

-Mommy bought her this gorgeous gorgeous GORGEOUS dress.
-Having background in wedding photography, seeing certain scenes, props, clothes, creative juices start flowing and allow us to create multiple results from similar setups.
+Mommy bought her this gorgeous gorgeous dress.
+Having a background in wedding photography, seeing certain scenes, props, clothes, and creative juices start flowing allows us to create multiple results from similar setups.
 This dress was perfect for our Winter Wonderland Setup.
-It is one of the toughest setups not by difficulty but rather complexity and time.
+It is one of the toughest setups not by difficulty but rather by complexity and time.
 Here, we Bella, looking at the camera, slightly facing away from the light.
 In the perfect world, I would have had her turn her face a bit more to the light, to capture the classical 2/3 view of the face.
 But where we lacked in perfect pose, we gained in perfect expression.
 Kids typically cannot fake emotions.
-Their expressions are genuine and to me, are more valuable, then perfect photography technique.
+Their expressions are genuine and to me, are more valuable, than perfect photography technique.

 As mentioned earlier, Bella is 4 years old.
 Although she was phenomenal through the shoot, she is still a little kid who gets easily tired and modeling for photography session is a tiring activity.
 One of the advantages of mirrorless technology is the power of LCD/eVF (electronic viewfinder) – what you see in one, you see in the other.
 Thus having the light set and knowing my exposure won’t change, all I had to do was flip the lcd down and raise the camera.
 We ended up with this shot.
 It was quick and painless